How much does consulting business insurance cost?

 General liability insurance limits and deductibles

 The per-occurrence limit is the most your insurance company will pay for a single incident.
 The aggregate limit is the most it’ll pay during the policy period, which is typically one year.
 Your insurance provider will pay claims up to your policy limits, which is why higher limits cost more.

 It’s possible to save money on your premium by opting for a higher deductible, but make sure you budget for that cost.
 Your liability coverage will only kick in once the deductible is paid.

-Errors and omissions insurance costs for consulting businesses
+Errors and omissions (professional liability) insurance costs for consulting businesses

-E&O can help pay your legal costs when a client sues over the quality of your professional services or advice.
+Professional liability / E&O insurance can help pay your legal costs when a client sues over the quality of your professional services or advice.
 Cyber liability insurance pays costs related to data breaches and cyberattacks that affect your company or a client’s business.

 The more work you do with clients, the more you’ll pay for tech E&O. That’s doubly true if your mistake could lead to a client losing money.
 For example, companies in charge of cybersecurity may pay more for this policy since a slip up could damage their client’s reputation and cost thousands of dollars in legal fees.